PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 We compare \tool against the baseline approaches for each of the three evaluated models.
 We run each PoC generation attempt once per prior agentic evaluation protocols \cite{abramovich2025enigma}.

-\textbf{Metric.} For invalid cases, we report their cause of origin: compilation failure (CF), no assertion (NA), ill-formed assertion (IA), max cost exceeded (MC), and max tool calls exceeded (MT).
+\textbf{Metric.} For failed cases, we report their cause of origin: compilation failure (CF), no assertion (NA), ill-formed assertion (IA), max cost exceeded (MC), and max tool calls exceeded (MT).
 We report the number of successful runs aggregated over all projects in \dataset.

-If multiple failure modes occur, we report only the highest-priority one (MC > MT > CF > IA > NA).
-For prompting, resource limits (MC/MT) do not apply, since each prompt run executes only a single iteration.
+If multiple failure modes occur, we report only the first encountered failure.
+Resource-limit failures (MC and MT) take precedence, as they terminate execution before semantic validation can be completed (MC > MT > CF > IA > NA).
+For Zero-shot Prompting, resource limits (MC/MT) do not apply, since each run executes a single iteration.